pmathiot/VALIS/README.md

  * run.sty file: you need to add you runid in the list of available run style.
  * isf.sty file: you need to add the isf you want to look at in the list of available isf style.
  * obs.sty file: you need to add the obs file you want to plot in the list of available obs style.

+## Recommandations:
+ * Run VALSO toolbox before (at least the ISF diagnostics) to have all the input file needed for the plot processed with the right format and everything ...